TOPLLab/WARDuino/tools/syrup/crates/wdebug/README.md

 The public `schema` module contains every generated protobuf message, enum, and oneof from `src/Debug/debug.proto`.
 For example, program uploads use `DebugCommand::UpdateModule(schema::ModuleUpdate { wasm })`, and callers should wait for an `OperationResult` whose generated `command` field is `schema::Command::UpdateModule as i32` before treating the upload as accepted by the VM.

+Use `state_label(snapshot.state)` when presenting a VM state.
+It yields stable labels such as `running`, `paused`, and `initializing`, while unknown wire values remain explicitly distinguishable. `DebugCommand::Reset` is the empty `COMMAND_RESET` restart ABI command.

 ```rust
 use wdebug::{DebugCommand, DebugSession};